 Coeliac disease is common and can run in families.
-If your child has coeliac disease, they may have some symptoms or none at all.
+If your tamariki has coeliac disease, they may have some symptoms or none at all.
 They'll need to follow a strict gluten-free diet.

-This page focuses on coeliac diseae in children.
+The information and link below focus on coeliac disease in children.
 Find out more about coeliac disease in general.

 Key points about coeliac disease

 Note: the only treatment for coeliac disease is for your child to follow a strict gluten-free diet.

 - It is caused by an abnormal reaction by your child's immune (infection-fighting) system to gluten.